 Iconic Italian eatery franchise offers a delivery-based business model ideally suited for a post-pandemic world

 Why did owning a delivery pizza model make sense in 2020?
 Just look at the numbers: American consumers spent an estimated $14 billion on delivery pizza, the industry’s largest year over year growth in recent years.
-If you’ve ever wanted to own a pizzeria franchise, now is the time.
+If you’ve ever wanted to start a pizza franchise with a focus on takeout and delivery, now is the time.

 The pizza delivery industry, according to Statista, increased around $3 billion from 2019 to 2020.
 Consumers increasingly favored having their food delivered to their homes during the pandemic, rather than eating out.
 As restaurants shut down and people no longer ate inside, businesses well equipped like Sarpino’s thrived and stepped up to meet consumer demands.
 This trend shows no signs of slowing down.
 America’s habits and preferences for ordering food are forever changed from the past year.

 “Delivery is in our DNA,” says David Chatkin, President of Sarpino’s.
 “We’ve been a delivery concept from the beginning.
 Because we offer free delivery, we’re able to charge more for our food.
 Franchise owners enjoy better margins.”

 A delivery-based business model is good for business

 Starting a pizza franchise with a focus on takeout and delivery put our company in a position to thrive while our other competitors floundered to catch up after restaurants shut down.
 Last year’s success further proved Sarpino’s carry out and delivery business model is resistant to economic fluctuations and hardships brought by outside forces like recessions and pandemics.

 Top 50% performers of Sarpino’s franchise owners generated more than $1.2 million in average AUV in 2020, according to the most recent Franchise Disclosure Document.